supersjellie/openhab-itho-fan/README.md

 	* Lowest value is determined by day/ night setting.
 The set line will continue, so 600 ppm=75 except if the lowest day/night value=80.
 Than that's set.
 	* To prevent 'oversteering' a time treshold and deviation can be set.
 So for instance it corrects once a five minutes as long as new value is below treshold of 10
 	* This will allow response to CO2 levels AND manual settings as usual (i.e. pressing high) and prevents continious small changes every minute.
+9. It can (optionally) respond to VOC values/senor
+	* When a VOC sensor (item) is present (best is name like 'VOC' or ending with ('_VOC') it will use it.
+You can supply a fixed name.
+	* If not found, the functionality will be ignored.
+	* small 5 dots indicator (2,4,6,8,10 ppm)
+	* icon, <=2 ppm green, 2-10 yellow, above 10 red.
+	* Add a correction line by giving two point.
+A low and high combination of VOC PPM and fan speed.
+	* For now, this is a relative value.
+1.1 = 10% more than day/night speed (testing behaviour of sensor in various conditions)
+	* Lowest value is determined by day/ night setting.
+	* To prevent 'oversteering' a time treshold and deviation can be set.
+So for instance it corrects once a five minutes as long as new value is below treshold of 10
+	* This will allow response to VOC levels AND manual settings as usual (i.e. pressing high) and prevents continious small changes every minute.
+9. It can (optionally) respond to presence/home item
+	* When a VOC sensor (item) is present (best is name like 'home' or ending with ('_home') it will use it.
+You can supply a fixed name.
+	* If not found, the functionality will be ignored.
+	* When NOT home it will set the fan during the morning, afternoon and evening at an away speed (night speed will remain the same)
+	* When NOT home it will not respond to humidity, co2 and voc anymore.

 ## Worklist
 Using the [releases](https://github.com/Supersjellie/openhab-itho-fan/releases) in github now Using the [issues](https://github.com/Supersjellie/openhab-itho-fan/issues) in github now